alexey-alanreys/jinn-frontend/README.md

 Official frontend implementation of the Jinn algorithmic trading framework.

-This project provides the web-based interface for Jinn and is designed to be built and deployed via the core backend (`jinn-core`).
+This project provides the web interface for Jinn and is integrated into the core backend (jinn-core).
 It requires `jinn-core` to be running in order to function properly.

 ---